RICHLAND COUNTY TRANSPORTATION PENNY DEPARTMENT

-In 2012, Richland County citizens voted to approve the referendum for the Transportation Penny Tax Program, which imposed a 1% sales tax.
-The total cost of the Penny Program is $1.07 billion, which will be utilized for 22 years or until the budget has been depleted.
+In 2012, Richland County residents voted to approve the referendum for the Transportation Penny Tax program, which imposed a 1 percent sales tax.
+The total cost of the Penny program is $1.07 billion, which will be utilized for 22 years or until the budget has been depleted.
 This program focuses on three areas:

-- Roadways: The total budgeted amount is $656,020,644.
-These funds are utilized for widenings, intersection improvements, dirt road pavings, resurfacings, special projects and the Interchange Improvement at Broad River and I-20.
+1. Roadways: The total budgeted amount is $656,020,644.
+These funds are used for widening, intersection improvements, dirt road paving, resurfacing, special projects and the interchange improvement at Broad River Road and I-20.

-- The Comet: The total budgeted amount is $300,991,000.
-These funds are utilized to improve mass transit services, through increased frequency, development of new routes, and extended routes.
+2. The COMET: The total budgeted amount is $300,991,000.
+These funds are used to improve mass transit services through increased frequency, development of new routes, and extended routes.

-- Bikeways, Pedestrian Improvements and Greenways: The total budgeted amount is $80,888,356.
-These funds are utilized to enhance the pedestrian and bicyclist experience through bike paths, sidewalks, and greenways.
+3. Bikeways, pedestrian improvements and greenways: The total budgeted amount is $80,888,356.
+These funds are used to enhance the pedestrian and bicyclist experience through bike paths, sidewalks and greenways.

-Since the inception of the Penny Program, more than 250 projects have been completed.
-Most notably are the Clemson/Rhame/North Springs Intersection and Bluff Road Widening Phase 1 projects.
-The Penny Program continues to invest in the community through current projects such as North Main Widening, Hardscrabble Widening and Three Rivers Greenway.
+Since the inception of the Penny program, more than 250 projects have been completed.
+Most notable are the Clemson Road/Rhame Road/North Springs intersection and Bluff Road Widening Phase 1 projects.
+The Penny program continues to invest in the community through current projects such as North Main Widening, Clemson Road Widening and the Three Rivers Greenway.

 Columbia, SC 29203